hung20gg/lvm-img-class/README.md

 This repo will classify common items on e-commerce website,

 The original dataset is [Product 10K](https://www.kaggle.com/competitions/products-10k), with 141K images and amost 10K labels.
-I have choose and labeled 650 detailed labels with roughly 28K images and use it for benchmark.
+I have choosen and labeled 650 detailed labels with roughly 1k original labels and 28K images and use it for benchmark.

 Three different appoarchs will be employeed to classify images